geoadmin/service-qrcode/README.md

     make gunicornserve

-This will serve the application with the Gunicorn layer in front of the application
+This will serve the application with the Gunicorn layer in front of the application (replace `...` with `.*` for a broad test, or some domain regex for more specific testing)

-    make dockerrun
+    ALLOWED_DOMAINS=... make dockerrun

 This will serve the application with the wsgi server, inside a container.
 To stop serving through containers,